Classical route to ergodicity and scarring in collective quantum systems: Quantum signature of chaos from Random Matrix Theory

 \subsection{Eigenvalue statistics}

-A non-integrable quantum system usually exhibits correlated spectra, where the energy levels exhibit a certain degree of level repulsion.
-In the seminal work on characterizing the universality of such level fluctuations of a classically chaotic system, Bohigas, Giannoni, and Schmit proposed a conjecture known as the BGS conjecture, which is till date a widely applicable link between chaos and its quantum signature.
-More precisely, according to the BGS conjecture, the fluctuation properties of the energy levels in a quantum system, whose classical counterpart exhibits chaotic dynamics, follow the predictions of Random Matrix Theory \cite{BGS_conjecture}.
-Depending on the symmetry of the Hamiltonian (e.g. time-reversal symmetry), the energy level spacing distribution of the chaotic spectra can be broadly classified into three Gaussian ensembles of the RMT given by \cite{Haake2010},
+A non-integrable quantum system usually displays correlated spectra, where the energy levels exhibit a certain degree of level repulsion.
+In the seminal work on characterizing the universality of such energy level statistics of a classically chaotic system, Bohigas, Giannoni, and Schmit proposed the `BGS conjecture', which is till date used as a widely applicable link between chaos and its quantum signature.
+More precisely, according to the BGS conjecture, the statistical properties of the energy levels in a quantum system, whose classical counterpart exhibits chaotic dynamics, follow the predictions of RMT \cite{BGS}.
+Depending on the symmetry of the Hamiltonian (e.g. time-reversal symmetry), the energy level spacing distribution of the chaotic spectra can be broadly classified into three Gaussian ensembles of the RMT given by \cite{Mehta-RMT,Haake2010},

-The three ensembles differ by the degree of level repulsion, $P(\delta) \sim \delta^\beta$, where the Dyson index $\beta = 1$, $2$ and $4$ correspond to GOE, GUE, and GSE of the random matrices, respectively.
-In contrast, the energy levels in the spectrum of an integrable system are not inhibited to cross, leading to the observation of level clustering.
+The three ensembles differ by the degree of level repulsion, $P(\delta) \sim \delta^\beta$, where the Dyson index $\beta = 1$, $2$ and $4$ correspond to GOE, GUE, and GSE of the random matrices, respectively \cite{Dyson_index}, see also Ref.\cite{Atland_classification} for non-standard symmetry classes.
+In contrast, the energy levels in the spectrum of an integrable system can cross, leading to the observation of level clustering.
 According to the Berry-Tabor conjecture \cite{BT_conjecture}, a Poisson level spacing distribution, $P(\delta) = e^{-\delta}$, is observed when the corresponding classical system exhibits regular phase space dynamics.
-Such a reflection of ergodicity in the eigenspectrum has been nicely demonstrated in the paradigmatic Dicke model (DM) \cite{Emary_Brandes_DM, Emary_Brandes_DM-rev}, see also Fig.~\ref{Fig2} and Fig.~\ref{Fig3}.
-It is a well-studied model describing an interacting atom-optics system, and because of the possibility of a suitable classical limit, we will repeatedly refer to and discuss this model and its different variants in this review in order to demonstrate a classical route to ergodicity in quantum systems.
+The above-mentioned spectral statistics have been widely used to distinguish the two extreme dynamical behavior, i.e. the regular motion in the integrable regime and chaotic dynamics in the presence of non-integrable perturbations.
+Such transition from regular to chaotic motion by tuning the interaction strength, and its reflection in the eigenspectrum has been nicely demonstrated in the paradigmatic Dicke model (DM) \cite{Emary_Brandes_DM, Emary_Brandes_DM-rev}, see also Fig.~\ref{Fig2} and Fig.~\ref{Fig3}.
+This model and its variants are discussed in Sec.~\ref{quantum_classical_correspondence_and_collective_models}, which can serve as suitable candidates to elucidate the quantum signature of chaos, due to the well-defined semiclassical limit.